 On the other hand, if you only hold short-term loans you have to put more effort into actively managing your portfolio.
 This can certainly be fun, but you need to have the spare time to do it.

-But to make the most of our risk based pricing method (a blog post about this will come soon), diversify between rating categories.
+But to make the most of our risk based pricing method, diversify between rating categories.
 Ideally you have only about 20% of your loan investments in each rating category A to E.

 If you want to concentrate your portfolio a little more towards one or the other end we still recommend at least keep the concentration below 40% in one rating category.
 This should also be based on value instead of number of loans.

 2. Loan terms → Go for larger loan amounts

 If borrowers default on their loan one of two things happen.
 Either the lender receives the identity details of the borrower and can take legal action on his or her own.
 Or we from Bitbond sell the claim from this loan to a debt collection agency.